 Until you get some reviews behind you, it definitely helps to be flexible with your time and selection of house-sit.
 Remember the competition is fierce for those highly sought after gigs.
 There’s no harm in applying though, perhaps your application may be enough to make you stand out from the herd.
 Don’t give up.
 If you apply for a few house-sits and they don’t pan out, keep applying.

 I Need Help

 Throughout your sign up process and thereafter you will find support from TrustedHousesitters.
 Customer Care agents can be reached via a Live Chat online.
 Although this is not available 24/7 you can leave a message and an agent will get back to you.
 Alternatively, there is a messaging option or you may call toll free.
-Click on this link to see an example of their modes of contact.
+Look online for the different methods of contacting support.

 Once you are a paid member, and if you unfortunately need vet advice, you are also privy to a 24/7 vet advice phone line from TrustedHousesitters.
 Naturally this is a service you hope you will never have to use but it is available in a pinch – in non-crisis times.
 Obviously depending upon the situation it is preferable in the case of an emergency to rush the pet to the homeowner’s vet or emergency vet.

 Alright, time for a couple of really bad puns I just couldn’t resist: you’re ready to embark on your first house-sitting adventure, what could it entail?
 All corniness aside there are some very important issues to address here.

 All contact between you as the house-sitter and the home-owner is through TrustedHousesitters.
 As a member you have your own “Inbox” within the site for all correspondence between you and any house-sits you have applied for.
 Upon being considered as a potential candidate for a sit it is up to yourself and the home-owner to communicate however you choose.